Michael J. Morgan

-Working Late vs Working Early: The Biology of Your Mind
+Working Late vs. Early: The Biology Behind Your Best Mixing

 When your phone buzzes at 2 AM with a killer mix idea, it's tempting to jump right in.
 I get it - creativity doesn't punch a time clock.
 But after years of coaching mix engineers and studying peak performance patterns, I've noticed something crucial: there's a massive difference between choosing your work hours and letting them choose you.